Ajaltoun: Economy

 The main source of income in Ajaltoun is derived from tourism, and there are four hotels and seven restaurants in the town.
 An annual festival dedicated to Saint Zakhia is held in Ajaltoun in the last days of August.

+INDEVCO Group, an international group of manufacturing companies, is headquartered in Ajaltoun.

 Education

 There are five schools in Ajaltoun, including Ajaltoun Public School, Mar Mansour Sisters for Charity and the Ajaltoun Foundation for Arts.
 The Antonine International School, an institute for higher education, is also located in Ajaltoun.